gt-cs3220/gt-cs3220.github.io/project3.md

 * Execution stage: If a branch is mispredicted, flush the pipeline.

 If an instruction is a branch, insert the target address into the BTB.
-Index the BP with the index value that was propgagted with the instruction to update the BP (2-bit saturating coutner is updated).
+Index the BP with the index value that was propagated with the instruction to update the BP (2-bit saturating counter is updated).
-Update the BHR (use the old BHR that was propogated with the instruction to update the BHR).
+Update the BHR (use the old BHR that was propagated with the instruction to update the BHR).

 **Grading**:
 We will check whether testall.mem is correctly executed or not.
 There won’t be any performance improvement in testall.mem because the final execution time is mostly controlled by the key release routine.
 With the branch predictor/BTB, your code should finish testall.mem correctly.